The websites we’ve built have been for recruitment agencies, manufacturers, watch shops and other professional services companies.

 We work with EcoSave to raise awareness of their insulation services aimed at lowering the cost of energy bills for UK householders.

-A marketing mix of direct mail, press advertising, online advertising and PR is blended to help them meet their business objectives.
+A marketing mix of direct mail, press advertising, local advertising and PR is blended to help them meet their business objectives.

 These services are managed in a web app.

 Client can add an image, text, and a call to action link to find out more about the product.

 First impressions count so visitors are presented with large images of the new properties when they visit the websites.

 These images are contained in a web app powered slide show.

 The client simply adds images, text and a link to the page they wish the user to visit when they click the image or link.

 The remainder of the home page is information about the client that is content optimised to help them rank in Google.

 The services web app is split into a list view and a detailed view.